How Kaptrix Works

 The core idea

-Most AI evaluation tools do one of two things.
+Most evaluation tools do one of two things.

 They summarize